-To prepare the observation file, for example, at the analysis time 0h for 4D-Var, all observations from 0h to 6h will be processed and grouped in 7 sub-windows from slot1 to slot7, as illustrated in the following figure:
+To prepare the observation file, for example, at the analysis time 0h for 4D-Var, all observations from 0h to 6h will be processed and grouped in 7 sub-windows (slot1 through slot7) as illustrated in the following figure:

-NOTE: The "Analysis time" in the figure below is not the actual analysis time (0h).
+NOTE: The "Analysis time" in the above figure is not the actual analysis time (0h).
 It indicates the time_analysis setting in the namelist file and is set to three hours later than the actual analysis time.
 The actual analysis time is still 0h.

-An example file named "namelist_obsproc.4dvar.wrfvar-tut" has already been created in the var/obsproc directory.
+An example file (namelist obsproc.4dvar.wrfvar-tut) has already been provided in the var/obsproc directory.
 Thus, proceed as follows:

 '''

+cd $WRFDA_DIR/var/obsproc

 cp namelist.obsproc.4dvar.wrfvar-tut namelist.obsproc

 '''

 In the namelist file, you need to change the following variables to accommodate your experiments.
-In this test case, the actual analysis time is 2008-02-05_12:00:00, but in the namelist, the time_analysis should be set to 3 hours later.
-The different value of time_analysis will make the different number of time slots before and after time_analysis.
-For example, if you set time_analysis = 2008-02-05_16:00:00, and set the num_slots_past = 4 and time_slots_ahead=2.
-The final results will be the same as before.
+In this tutorial case, the actual analysis time is $2008-02-05_12:00:00$, but in the namelist, the time_analysis should be set to 3 hours later.
+The different values of time_analysis, num_slots_past, and time_slots_ahead contribute to the actual times analyzed.
+For example, if you set time_analysis = $2008-02-05_16:00:00$, and set the num_slots_past = 4 and time_slots_ahead=2, the final results will be the same as before.